BugSplat-Git/bugsplat-unreal/README.md

 #### Android

 > ![Note]
 > Code is aggressively optimized when building for Android.
-Oftentimes, Unreal's build process causes code that generates simple errors used in testing the integration to get optimized away.
+Oftentimes, Unreal's build process optimizes away code that generates simple errors used in testing.
 To test a null pointer dereference, you can add the `volatile` keyword to work around compiler optimizations.

 Fatal Errors on Android raise a `SIGTRAP` and require extra configuration so that they can be reported to BugSplat.